phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

     Signature files marked with "_standard" contain signatures which specifically do not utilise any form of pattern checking.
     ~
     Signature files marked with neither "_regex" nor "_standard" will be as one or the other, but not both (refer to the Signature Format section of this README file for documentation and specific details).
     ~
     Signature files marked with "_clamav" contain signatures that are sourced entirely from the ClamAV database (GNU/GPL).
     ~
-    Signature files marked with "_custom", by default, do not contain any signature at all; These such files exist to give you somewhere to place your own custom signatures, if you come up with any of your own.
+    Signature files marked with "_custom", by default, do not contain any signatures at all; These such files exist to give you somewhere to place your own custom signatures, if you come up with any of your own.
     ~
     Signature files marked with "_mussel" contain signatures that specifically